Whilst researching an article on the lifespan of underwear, I got to thinking, “what is the average lifespan of clothing?”

 And so the mission is this: to raise the awareness of the carbon footprint of clothing in South Africa.
 What can we do?
 We can all become aware of how we consume and if we choose not to change this, how can we consciously make a difference recycling our clothing.

 In an effort to consciously develop and implement processes Pre-Loved has launched a clothing collection company.
-Travelling door to door all unwanted men’s, ladies and children’s clothing and shoes are collected avoiding direct access to landfills through traditional channels.
+Traveling door to door all unwanted men’s, ladies and children’s clothing and shoes are collected avoiding direct access to landfills through traditional channels.
 Clothing is sorted, cleaned, weighed as process of tracking weight in volume and channeled to poorer communities providing a longer garment lifespan.
 There is a dire need for clothing in poorer communities and Pre-Loved provides an effective channel of distribution.

-much room for community involvement
+Much room for community involvement

 Clothing recycling has been overlooked for too long and this too needs to become a part of our everyday lives.
 There are many solutions to this problem with much room for community involvement, job creation and most importantly the positive impact on the environment.